 2. Now, click on Overview and find the Region Override tab.

-3. Select the nearest server in your location and close the Settings tab afterwards.
+3. Select the nearest server in your location and close the Settings tab afterward.

 Try joining your voice channel again to check if the problem is solved.